erik-h/records/README.md

 class; currently, a mock back end is used that stores records in browser memory.

+Note that the records database comes pre-populated with one entry.

 ### Building

 Start by running `npm install` to pull down the dependencies.
 If running in